paramt/videocloud/README.md

 pip install videocloud
 ```

-*Note: you will require a C compiler for the installation process.*
+*Note: A C compiler is required for the installation process.*

 ## Usage